lbittarello/Microeconometrics.jl/docs/src/estimators.md

 The function `fit` estimates models.
 It returns a model structure, which contains the estimation sample, the coefficients and their covariance matrix.
 For example, the output of `fit(OLS, MD)` has type `OLS`.
 Some have additional fields: e.g., two-stage models carry estimates from the first stage and GMM models carry the inverse of the weight matrix.

+!!! note

+    If you only need coefficients, pass `novar = true` to `fit`.

 Model structures are subtypes of broader abstract types, such as `MLE` or `GMM`, which are ultimately instances of [`RegressionModel`](http://juliastats.github.io/StatsBase.jl/stable/statmodels.html).
 The type hierarchy is:

 ```
 RegressionModel
-    MicroModel
     GMM
     ParModel
         MLE
     TwoStageModel
 ```

-!!! note

-    If you only need coefficients, pass `novar = true` to `fit`.

 ## Linear regression